chandrashritii/InTouch-Teams-Project/README.md

 #### Features

 - Secure chat in Guest Mode
-- Persistent chat with unlimited history in User Mode
+- Persistent chat with unlimited history in User Mode (Users can access the chat before, during, and after the meeting.
+Additionally, users can access chat without joining the videocall as well)
+- Video Grid View
 - ScreenShare
-- Record the Meeting
+- Record the Meeting (With the option of saving the recording directly to your local system)
 - Video/Audio Toggle
 - Share Room Link